julizy/GA_project_4/README.md

 [Return to top](#Table-of-Contents)

 ## Problem Statement
-The goal of this project is to predict the number of dengue cases in Singapore temporally and spatially in order to enable targeted intervention and better resource allocation.
+The goal of this project is to predict the number of dengue cases in Singapore on a temporal and spatial level, to enable targeted intervention and better resource allocation.

 [Return to top](#Table-of-Contents)